OCA/business-requirement/business_requirement_deliverable_default/README.rst

 * Resources necessary to achieve the deliverables
 * Additional information (approval, cost control etc.)

-These modules were originally designed for the service/IT industry but the requirement management is generic and can apply to many cases/industries (customer or internal projects):
+These modules were originally design for the service/IT industry but the requirement management is generic and can apply to many cases/industries (customer or internal projects):